codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

-## Argo project CRDs
+## Argo project components & CRDs
-Hybrid GitOps installation requires a cluster without Argo project CRDs.
+Hybrid GitOps installation requires a cluster without Argo project components and CRDs.

+Argo project components include Argo Rollouts, Argo CD, Argo Events, and Argo Workflows.

 You can handle Argo project CRDs outside the chart, or as recommended, adopt the CRDs to be managed by the GitOps Runtime Helm release.

 If you already have Argo project CRDs on your cluster, do one of the following: